-‘Psychological resilience’ refers to the differences between how people respond and cope with difficult or stressful situations.
+‘Psychological resilience’ refers to the differences between how people respond and cope with difficult or stressful situations and how they bounce back from a setback.
 People who are highly resilient are empowered to act confidently in a stressful situation, are less affected from stress, recover faster and are more open to personal growth from such occurrences.

 Now think about this: It is widely acknowledged that mental disorders such as stress and depression have increased in recent years.
 People are also relying on technology to move less, eat faster and bring ease to their lives.

-Could our lack of movement and poor food choices reduce our physical and mental resilience?
+Could our lack of movement and poor food choices reduce our physical and mental resilience at work?
 Therefore, is the opposite also true, could becoming more physically active increase our resilience?

 So how does exercise help?